faizjamil/learning-dump/red_hat_stuff/ansible/notes.md

 To specify a private ssh key file, set the value of the ``ansible_private_key_file`` variable to the path of your private key file.

-Note that the examples above are written in an INI style, you can use INI, YAML or JSON in the inventory file.
+The examples above are written in an INI style, you can use INI, YAML or JSON in the inventory file.

+Note: To prevent the "ssh-key is too open error" assign perms of 600 to your private key, this makes your private key read and writable only to you.